EsteMaeLeo/js_data_structures/README.md

 > Contain data can be variety of data types

 > Contain links to another nodes.
 Can not have links to other nodes.

+## List

+The list is comprised of a series of nodes.
+The head node is the node at the beginning of the list.
+Each node contains data and a pointer to the next node in the list.
+The list is terminated when a node’s link is null.
+Linked lists typically contain unidirectional links (next node), but some implementations make use of bidirectional links (next and previous nodes).

+> Operations on linked list: adding nodes, removing nodes, finding a node and raveling through the linked list.

 ## Questions